NOVEL NOSHES: Book Club Menu Ideas

 MEMOIRS OF A GEISHA by Arthur Golden

-(see our recipe for MEMOIRS OF A GEISHA in The Book Club Cookbook)
+(see our recipes for MEMOIRS OF A GEISHA in The Book Club Cookbook)

 –Reading Between the Wines of Ridgewood, New Jersey: Sushi